 In the loop’s final quarter mile, drop into oaks and toyon.
 Follow the trail down through switchbacks toward Reservoir Creek.
-Bear right at the bottom of the nicely defined trail and enter a riparian thicket.
-Cross Reservoir Creek and come to a junction.
-To the right, a trail connects to the start of Reservoir Canyon Trail.
+Delve through the riparian thicket and take the bridge across Reservoir Creek.
+Come to a junction on the far side of the bridge.
+The broad trail to the right connects to the start of Reservoir Canyon Trail.
 Turn left to take a trail downstream along a slope beside Reservoir Creek Falls.

-Watch Reservoir Creek Falls cascade 30 feet into a shallow oak-shaded pool.
+Watch Reservoir Creek Falls cascade some 15 to 20 feet into a shallow oak-shaded pool.
 Proceed past the waterfall to find a trail back to the trailhead parking area to complete the 5.6-mile loop.

 Dogs are welcome on leashes on this hike, but mountain bikes are prohibited.
-No fee or permit is required to visit Reservoir Canyon, so get out and enjoy!
+No fee or permit is required to visit Reservoir Canyon Natural Reserve, so get out and enjoy!

 Trailhead address: Reservoir Canyon Road, San Luis Obispo, CA 93401